-In October of 2007, Mr. Hughes was awarded the Pennsylvania Environmental Council’s NE Environmental Partners Environmental Partnership Award for his work outside of his full-time job for his commitment to serving his hometown of Avondale Hill, and the surrounding smaller Anthracite mining communities located in Plymouth Township, Luzerne County, PA.
-Mr. Hughes has served as the appointed volunteer Planning Commission Chair for the Plymouth Township Planning Commission since 2001, and has worked in partnership with numerous partners to conduct community cleanups, illegal dump site surveys, historic preservation projects, community garden projects, and coordinate RiverFestivals along the Susquehanna River over the last seven years to improve the quality of life within his hometown.
+In October of 2007, Robert was awarded the Pennsylvania Environmental Council’s Northeast Environmental Partnership Award for his work outside of his full-time job, serving his hometown of Avondale Hill and the surrounding Anthracite mining communities located in Plymouth Township, PA.
+Robert served as the appointed volunteer Planning Commission Chair for the Plymouth Township Planning Commission for 7 years.
+Through this position, he worked with numerous partners to conduct community cleanups, illegal dump site surveys, historic preservation projects, community garden projects, and coordinate River Festivals along the Susquehanna River, from 2001 to 2010, to improve the quality of life in and around his hometown.

 Also in 2007, Robert was awarded the Ted G. Daniels Community Development Award and the Luzerne County Historical Society’s Annual Historic Preservation Award for his work on the Avondale Hill Industrial Art Preservation and Community Gardens Project.